car251290/expresspractice/README.md

 However, we also lose some of the benefits of the serverless architecture.
 I can isolate my bits of logic into separate functions and get a decent look at my application from standard metrics.
 If each route is handled by a different Lambda function, then I can see:

-How many times each route is invoked
+## How many times each route is invoked
 How many errors I have for each route
 How long each route takes (and how much money I could save if I made that route faster)

+This app starts a server and listens on port 3000 for connections.
+The app responds with “Hello World!” for requests to the root URL (/) or route.
+For every other path, it will respond with a 404 Not Found.

 ##Post
 Now, all requests to GET /users/:userId will be handled by the getUser instance of your application, and all requests to